 I was eleven the first time I died.
 And it’s okay, if you hate me for not having told you before.

 Forgive me.
-I know I should have talked about it, just a little, about what happened back then.
+I know I should have talked about it more, more about what happened back then.
+Not just gloss it over.

 But I couldn’t.
 I mean, I’ve been fighting so damn hard to try to forget, to move on.
-But each day I think about … what if I had opened up a little more, been a little more honest with you about what happened to me?
+But each day I think about … what if I had opened up a little more, been a little more honest with you about what happened to me at that occasion?

-Then maybe you’d not have … Maybe you’d have understood that I knew how you felt – that you weren’t so alone as you thought.
-And then maybe I could have helped you in time …
+Then maybe you’d not have … Maybe you’d have understood – really understood – not just said you understood … that I knew exactly how you felt – and realized that you weren’t so alone as you thought with … it.

 It happened on one of those excruciatingly boring excursions with my 4th grade school class – way back when in bonnie, bonnie Scotland.